Neal-Bhattacharya/marc-terminal/README.md

 This will launch a text editor.
 Add the line
 `alias trains=/usr/local/bin/trains.sh`

 to the end, save with `Control+X`.
 Restart Terminal.
+Enter `trains` to ensure it works.
 Done!